-Option Function
+Option Function Recipient This field specifies which recipient this on-call schedule rule applies to.

-Recipient This field specifies which recipient this on-call schedule rule applies to.
-Start Day This field determines what day of the week this on-call rule begins.
-Start Time This field determines what time of the day this on-call rule begins.
-Stop Day This field determines what day of week this on-call rule ends.
+Į PagaCa to PageGa Start Day This field determines what day of the week this on-call rule begins 5.
+Start Time This field determines what time of the day this on-call rule begins. , Stop Day This field determines what day of week this on-call rule ends.
 Stop Time This field determines what time of the day this on-call rule ends.

-Setting Function Comment1 These four fields are stored in each recipient.
-If the GUI Client Interface is used, the information in these fields can be viewed by the GUI Client - Comment4 operators and their displayed recipient lists can be filtered by this information.
-Manager If GUI Client Security has been enabled, this is the user that has administrative control over this recipient.
-Hold Messages Enabling this option will configure PageGate to hold messages for this recipient during the time specified in the Start Holding and Stop Holding entries.
-Start If Hold Messages is enabled, set this to when the program should start Holding at holding messages in queue for this recipient.
-Stop If Hold Messages is enabled, set this to when the program should send all Holding at held messages to this recipient.
-Apply This button saves all recent changes made to a recipient's Advanced settings.
+Setting Function Comment1 These four fields are stored in each group.
+If the GUI Client Interface is used, - the information in these fields can be viewed by the GUI Client operators and Comment4 their displayed group lists can be filtered by this information.
+Manager If GUI Client Security has been enabled, this is the user that has iviariagei administrative control over this group.
+Hold Enabling this option will configure PageGate to hold messages for this group Messages during the time specified in the Start Holding and Stop Holding entries.
+Start If Hold Messages is enabled, set this to when the program should start Holding at holding messages in queue for this group.
+Stop If Hold Messages is enabled, set this to when the program should send all Holding at held messages to this group.
+Apply This button saves all recent changes made to a group's Advanced settings.